thenativeweb/wolkenkit-documentation/lib/docs/latest/getting-started/contributing-to-wolkenkit/developing-ideas-for-contributions/index.md

 ## Contributing code

 The most obvious way to add value to wolkenkit is by contributing code.
 This includes fixing bugs, extending existing features, and even implementing new features.
 In the [thenativeweb/wolkenkit](https://github.com/thenativeweb/wolkenkit/issues) repository you can find a list of all currently open issues.
+There you can also find a list of [good first issues](https://github.com/thenativeweb/wolkenkit/issues?q=is%3Aissue+is%3Aopen+label%3A%22Good+first+issue%22) to start with.
 Additionally, to get a high-level overview of what is planned for wolkenkit, have a look at the [roadmap](https://github.com/thenativeweb/wolkenkit/blob/master/roadmap.md).

 Typical questions to come up with ideas are: